brucou/-rxcc-state/README.md

 - is economical (complexity of the transducer proportional to complexity of the computation)
-- is easy to reason about (he transducer can be visually represented, supporting both internal and external communication, and design specification and documentation)
+- is easy to reason about and communicate (the transducer can be visually represented, supporting both internal and external communication, and design specification and documentation)
 - supports step-wise refinement and iterative development (control states can be refined into a hierarchy of substates)